I have two girls who give me lots of practice buying good presents. I should probably thank them.

 Origami Papers.
 Yes, there are a million how-to videos on YouTube for how to fold origami mushrooms, unicorns, or beetles.
 But these beautiful squares of paper are not just for origami, after all.
 She can make cards or do collage.
 I keep a full drawer of origami paper at all times, in case of emergency.

 Photograph-Coloring Pens.
 Yes, you can play with photos digitally these days, but it's also fun to work with real photos and real ink.
-Especially designed to work on black-and-white photos, these tones of grays and sepias make an artistic photo pop.
+These photo-safe tones make an artistic photo pop.
 Once you see what she can do with these pens, you'll have a new appreciation for photography.

 Chandelier.
 Who doesn't want a handmade paper chandelier?
 When you run an errand, you can warn her not to swing from the chandelier while you're gone.
 You don't need instructions to make these, all you need is kitchen twine, yarn, tissue paper, scissors, glue, scotch tape, and straws (recycled plastic, paper, or made from rolled and glued paper).
 Google the words "Polish paper chandelier" and then look at the images Google returns for many ideas.
 (See how ours turned out in the photo below.)